 Looking for rotator cuff tear treatment North Vancouver?
-Our North Vancouver chiropractors are experienced in diagnosis, treatment & rehab.
-Book today and continue reading to learn more about carpal tunnel syndrome and the treatment options available!
+Our North Vancouver chiropractor clinic doctors are experts in diagnosis, treatment & rehab of rotator cuff strains and tears.

 What is the Rotator Cuff?

 The rotator cuff is a group of 4 muscles that allow for stability and movement of the shoulder joint.
 These muscles include:

 The primary function of the rotator cuff is to act as a dynamic stabilizer and to hold the head of the humerus in place.

 A rotator cuff tear is a tear or loss of integrity of one of the 4 rotator cuff muscles.
 The tear can be graded 1-3.
 A grade 1 tear occurs when there is minimal tearing and only minimal loss of range of motion and strength.

 A grade 2 tear is a partial rotator cuff tear with more severe symptoms.
 A grade 3 tear is a full thickness rotator cuff tear, which is associated with severe loss of range of motion and strength.

 The most commonly affected muscle is the supraspinatus muscle.